ArtemNTM/Cpp_projects/README.md

 # C-tasks-and-projects
-Repository for my small projects and to track progress
+Repository for my small projects and tracking my progress